 I have been thinking a lot about goals lately and how people succeed or fail in reaching their goals.
 Having a goal is a great thing, however I recently read a quote by Antoine de Saint-Exupéry that says, “A goal without a plan is just a wish.”

 So how do we go from having a great vision or goal to actually accomplishing it?
 I am a huge fan of the one step in front of the other approach.
-I recently called this “bridge building” in a conversation I was having with my husband.
+I recently called this “bridge building” in a conversation I was having.
 I was not thinking of a huge bridge like the Golden Gate, but more like a rock path across a waterway that is just a little too deep to wade.
 I pictured each step as a rock you place one at a time in front of you, as you move toward your goal on the other side.

 The really great thing about doing things a step at a time is the momentum effect.
 You may only be making one step at a time, but those steps have a way of adding up until all of a sudden you are much farther along than you even realized.
 Take the example of saving up for something you want to purchase.
 It may not seem like a lot at first to put one dollar in an envelope, but before you know it, if you keep taking a step at a time, suddenly it is time to go shopping!